Managing Torrents

 A Torrent or BitTorrent is a common way of downloading and sharing files, particularly large files, such as audio albums, videos, TV series and other content categories that organisations responsible for safeguarding should control.

-Some organisations use Torrent technology to distribute large software release files more quickly, or speed up legitimate video on demand delivery, however the vast majority of the real world use is the sharing and download of pirate video, audio and cracked software releases which may also contain malware.
+Some organisations use Torrent technology to distribute large software release files more quickly, or speed up legitimate video on demand delivery, however the vast majority of the real world use is the sharing and download of pirate video, age inappropriate content, audio and cracked software releases which may also contain malware.

 Torrent traffic may also be routed via a commercial VPN to obfuscate its use and to prevent detection of unlawful copyrighted material downloads.